Addiction Psychiatry Fellowship Program

 - Lead in the development and dissemination of knowledge in the field of addiction psychiatry.

-At the end of the training year, the addiction psychiatry resident will be well-prepared to sit for the specialty board examination, function independently and to enter practice without supervision as an addiction psychiatrist at the consultant level.
+At the end of the training year, the addiction psychiatry fellow will be well-prepared to sit for the specialty board examination, function independently and to enter practice without supervision as an addiction psychiatrist at the consultant level.

 Yale Drug and Alcohol Abuse Specialty Programs were ranked #1 by US News and World Report 2014.